2 lb. beef Eye of Round

 Add all marinade ingredients in a bowl and stir to combine.
 Add mixture to meat, ensuring all pieces are well coated.
 Place bag in fridge.
 You should marinate 6-8 hours but not too much longer.

 After marinating, work one piece at a time, patting it dry with a paper towel.
-Before dehydrating, heat meat in the oven until it reaches an internal temperature of 160 °F. Then, layer beef in the dehydrator.
+Layer beef in the dehydrator. *Note: the USDA recommends heating meat in the oven until it reaches an internal temperature of 160 °F before dehydrating.
+This step assures that any bacteria present will be destroyed by wet heat.

 Following your dehydrator’s manufacturer’s instructions, turn the machine on, and allow to dehydrate the beef strips, maintaining a constant temperature between 130 to 140°F. This process may take anywhere between 6-10 hours depending on the size of the beef, temperature, and humidity.